 Altitude Sickness

 Anytime you go above 8,000 feet, you can experience Altitude Sickness.
 Look for the following symptoms.
-If can effect anyone, regardless of age or health.
+It can affect anyone, regardless of age or health.

 Over-the-counter medications can help and symptoms should improve in 24 or 48 hours.
-Though if symptoms don’t improve or get worse, consult a medical attention.
+However, if symptoms don’t improve or get worse, consult medical attention.

 How to Get to Rocky Mountain National Park